64kramsystem/saveriomiroddi.github.io/_posts/2018-04-16-Considerations-review-of-raspberry-pi-odroid-xu4-usage-as-home-server.md

 Although there is no strict definition, a home server, typically:

-- provides services within a private network
+- provides services within a private network;
-- the services are not computationally intensive
+- the services are not computationally intensive;
+- it is relatively cheap;
-- it is based on an easily maintainable operating system
+- it is based on an easily maintainable operating system;
-- it is realiable as much as desktop machine - in other words, it should operate for potentially extended amount of times, but without requiring any form of redundancy (processors, RAM, disks...)
+- it is realiable as much as desktop machine - in other words, it should operate for potentially extended amount of times, but without requiring any form of redundancy (processors, RAM, disks...);
+- it may or may not have a large amount of storage (from dozens of GB to TB);
+- it is compact in size.

+Requirements are always very tricky; people may give more weight to a certain requirement rather than another.

-All the SBC mentioned are able to satisfy the above requirements.
+In general, the SBC mentioned satisfy the above requirements.

 Originally, the Raspberry Pi was groundbreaking because it made hobbyist electronics easy, due to the very low barrier of entry (both in price and in tooling).
 Although this is not strictly related to home server projects, it's important as context under which evaluate the boards.